rouni001/CLARK/docs/TESTING.md

 # Testing and Coverage Notes

 The current regression suite is intentionally lightweight.
-It is designed to catch install, wrapper, and portability regressions quickly on both Linux and macOS.
+It is designed to catch install, script, and portability regressions quickly on both Linux and macOS.

 Run: